E. Sreedharan: Bibliography

 A Book on Sreedharan's life is 'Karmayogi: E. Sreedharante Jeevitha Katha' (Translated: Karmayogi : The story of E. Sreedharan's life) is an authentic biography by M. S. Asokan.
 A short biography on E. Sreedharan was penned by P.V.
-Alby, named 'Jeevithavijayathinte Paadapusthakam' (translated: A Texbook on success in life).
+Alby, named 'Jeevithavijayathinte Paadapusthakam' (translated: A Textbook on success in life).
 Both these books were top sellers in Kerala during the time Sreedharan took up his post on the Kochi Metro project as Delhi Metro Rail Corporation's principal advisor.
-Another book on Sreedharan is " India's railway man- A biography of Dr. E Sreedharan "by Rajendra B Aklekar.
+Another book on Sreedharan is "India's Railway Man - A biography of Dr. E Sreedharan" by Rajendra B Aklekar.